 There are two questions that one needs to ask:

-If the answer is yes, then you need to ask the second question.
-If no, then it does NOT apply.
+If the answer is yes, you need to ask the second question.
+If no, the Consumer Protection Act does NOT apply.
 You do not need to ask the second question and it is irrelevant.

 It is hard to answer the question though and there is uncertainty.
 What is the “ordinary course of business“?
 Wikipedia gives us an explanation that is not very helpful.
 Blacks Law Dictionary is useful.
 They define “course of business” as “the normal routine in managing a trade or business”.
 And a “business” as “a commercial enterprise carried on for profit; a particular occupation or employment habitually engaged in for livelihood or gain”.
 And “ordinary” as “occurring in the regular course of events”.

-When is a landlord in the business of leasing property.
+When is a landlord (who could be a natural or juristic person) in the business of leasing property?